jbagwell27/fdd-docs/installation/basic-config.md

 This will go through the basics of getting the mod installed with bot status and chat features

 > [!NOTE]
-> Before continuing, ensure you have followed the steps to Create and Invite the Discord Bot to your Discord server [[SDLink Discord Bot Setup]]
+> Before continuing, ensure you have followed the steps to Create and Invite the Discord Bot to your Discord server [Discord Bot Creation](./bot-creation)

 ## Installing the mod